Oluwayemisi-s/phase-3-project---anonymous/README.md

 ## DELETE:
 *Delete*
 ---
 Finally, we also gave our users the ability to delete profiles.
 Using the DELETE method, a user can choose a profile and delete it.
 This then sends a request to the API end point matching the user ID wihtin the data base.
-It is then removed permanently removed from the database, and will not be present on the login screen after making the fetch reqeust to the database
+It is then permanently removed from the database, and will not be present on the login screen after making the fetch reqeust to the database.

 ---